blahosyl/task-manager-frontend/README.md

 ##### Tasks without an image

-The Moments project that this app is based on requires an image to be added to every task created.
+The [Moments](https://github.com/Code-Institute-Solutions/moments) project that this app is based on requires an image to be added to every task created.
-This makes sense for the use case of the Moments app, being a photo sharing platform.
+This makes sense for the use case of the [Moments](https://github.com/Code-Institute-Solutions/moments) app, being a photo sharing platform.

-For the current task manager app, however, images play a much less important role than other types of content, also reflected in the layout of the [Task Detail page](#task-detail-page).Thus, it would be unpractical to force users to add a photo to every task they create, so this is made optional.
+For the current task manager app, however, images play a much less important role than other types of content, also reflected in the layout of the [Task Detail page](#task-detail-page).
+Thus, it would be unpractical to force users to add a photo to every task they create, so this is made optional.

-I also decided not to use a placeholder image for tasks that do not have an image attached, as this would create an unnecessary distraction without adding information or a positive UX experience. instead, the `CardImage` is displayed conditionally only if there is an image.
+I also decided not to use a placeholder image for tasks that do not have an image attached, as this would create an unnecessary distraction without adding information or a positive UX experience.
+Instead, the `CardImage` is displayed conditionally only if there is an image.

 ##### No empty task card for deleted tasks